Dhruv-Cmds/Perfect-Guess-Game/README.md

 # Perfect Guess Game 🎯

-A simple Python game where the player tries to guess the secret number in the minimum number of attempts.
+A Python game where the player tries to guess the secret number in the minimum number of attempts.

 ## Features
 - Random number generation